Grimes Cutting Her Own Hair Is All Of Us Cutting Our Own Hair

 And then she reached for the scissors...again.
 The final result, after lots o' snipping: a pretty badass pixie cut.
-Or, as she described it: "Elf demon [with] a pronounced moustache."
+Or, as she described it: "Elf demon [with] a pronounced mustache."

 Elf demon or throwback Linda Evangelista vibes?
 Either way, we applaud Grimes for her bravery.
 Although, we're not as thankful for all of the repressed hair-cutting nightmares that she has unearthed within us.